arsys-internet/terraform-provider-arsys-baremetal/docs/resources/publicIp.md

 ### Destroy

-To destroy a IP, use the following command:
+To destroy an IP, use the following command:

 ```shell
 terraform destroy -target=arsys-baremetal_public_ip.example